-After completing the torch-making activity and/or parachute Bible story, divide the children into age groups for a short discussion.
+After completing the activities and/or parachute Bible story, divide the children into age groups for a short discussion.

 - Ask how we feel when we first meet someone with a disability. - Ask the children to consider especially how those with disabilities might feel.
-Encourage them to think about positive feelings as well as negative ones. - Ask how we could be like the 'torch/the light of the world' or the friends of the paralysed man; how can we be like Jesus to other children with disabilities?
+Encourage them to think about positive feelings as well as negative ones. - Ask how we could be like King David in the story of Mephibosheth or the friends of the paralysed man; how can we be like Jesus to other children with disabilities?